jon-harper/OmniBox/docs/assembly/display.md

       img: ../img/assembly/panels/display3.webp
       img_txt: Attach the display to the panel.
     - txt: |
         4) If you have a printed knob, push it back in place of the original.
-Otherwise, push the original knob back.
+Otherwise, replace the original knob.
       img: ../img/assembly/panels/display4.webp
       img_txt: Replace the knob.
     - txt: |